beyond-code-github/LinqToQuerystring/README.md

 Linq to Querystring is an expression parser for .NET that aims to provide a lightweight subset of the OData URI Specification.

-Core functionality now supports .Net 3.5 as of v0.5.5

 Check out the demo site here: http://linqtoquerystring.azurewebsites.net/

 ***